-Investors must carefully consider the Fund's investment objectives, risks, charges, expenses and restrictions.
-The prospectus contains this and other important information about the investment company, which may be obtained by calling U.S. Bancorp Fund Services, LLC, (414) 765-4255.
-Read it carefully before investing.
+Investors, in their pursuit of sound investment decisions, must diligently consider the Fund's investment objectives, risks, charges, expenses, and restrictions.
+The prospectus, a comprehensive source of this and other important information about the investment company is available for your perusal.
+We strongly advise you to read it carefully before making any investment.

 All investments involve risk.
 Principal loss is possible.
 Investing in equities in Emerging markets involves additional risks such as currency fluctuations, currency devaluations, price volatility, social and economic instability, differing securities regulations and accounting standards, limited publicly available information, changes in taxation, periods of illiquidity, and other factors.
 These risks are more significant in emerging markets.
-Stocks of small-and-mid-capitalization companies involve greater volatility and less liquidity than larger-capitalization companies.
+Stocks of small- and medium-capitalization companies involve greater volatility and less liquidity than stocks of larger-capitalization companies.